midonet/midonet/docs/design-overview.md

 When the Datapath Controller successfully associates a virtual port with a local interface, it notifies the Virtual-Physical Mapping that the virtual port is ready to emit forwarded packets.
 The VPM in turn notifies the Virtual Topology Manager that the virtual port is now local to this host.
-The VTA in turn notifies any component that is subscribed to 'local port updates'.
+The VTM in turn notifies any component that is subscribed to 'local port updates'.

 The Port Service Manager is such a component, subscribed to local port updates.